saliceti/gov-test/README.md

 * To download the puppet modules, librarian-puppet would be a better choice than git submodule, but this would add a dependency that is probably unnecessary here.

-* The requested admin sudoers configuration is the default one.
-I have specified it anyway for the demo.
+* The admin sudoers configuration is the default Ubuntu one, and the module keeps it.
+I have specified the requested configuration anyway for the demo.

-* There are a few warnings that can be ignored, due to know issues in the included puppet modules and Vagrant
+* There are a few warnings that can be ignored, due to known issues in the included puppet modules and Vagrant

 * Nginx runs on `10.0.0.2:80`
 * The application runs on `10.0.0.3:8000` and `10.0.0.4:8000`